Does Texas allow cash-out refinancing?

 A rate-and-term refinance is an alternative to Texas cash-out refinancing, focusing on adjusting the mortgage rate and loan term of your current mortgage.
 It’s an ideal choice for homeowners looking to secure a lower interest rate or change the loan duration without extracting cash from their home equity.

 Check your mortgage refinance options.
-Start hereStreamline Refinance for FHA, USDA, or VA Loans
+Start hereStreamline Refinance for FHA, USDA, or VA loans

 If you currently have an FHA, USDA, or VA loan, considering a Streamline Refinance might be beneficial.
 This refinancing option can help you obtain a new mortgage with potentially lower interest rates, while saving on time and closing costs.
 It’s designed for simplicity and efficiency, often requiring less paperwork and fewer upfront costs compared to traditional refinancing.